 - Retina screens - We'll show an image twice as large as needed.
 In the example above, we would use the 750-pixel version of the image.
 This gives the image the highest pixel density needed for Retina screens.

-Note: Images loaded through the Style Editor, such as background images, are the exception to this rule.
-For these images, we'll always show the original image at its full size.
+Note: Images loaded through Site Styles, such as background images, are the exception to this rule.
+For these images, we always show the original image at its full size.

 Uploading a large image file (twice the size needed) for your logo can improve its appearance on HD and Retina screens.
 However, this may cause blurring on other screens and some browsers, such as Internet Explorer.
 We recommend considering your site's audience and use a logo size suitable for the majority of your visitors' screens.

-Tip: In most templates, you can adjust the logo's display size in the Style Editor.
+Tip: In most templates, you can adjust the logo's display size in Site Styles.

 Most icons in our templates, like menu icons, social icons, and Share buttons, scale without a loss of image quality because they're web font or SVG-based.